Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 * Click the up or down arrow icon to change the page order
 * Click reorder to accept the new ordering, or cancel to cancel the reordering

->**Note**: For users creating Forms to see changes made to the order of pages, the changed version of the Form Template
+>**Note:** For users creating Forms to see changes made to the order of pages, the changed version of the Form Template
 >must be published and activated.

 ##### Deleting Optional Pages